futel/dialplan-functions/README.md

 We have separate projects in the same namespace if they are versioned together.
 Put experiments in their own repo, move them here if they are part of twilio-sip-direct.

 Do we need access control, or is the URL secret?

-If we do, we include an x-require-whisk-auth header containing a secret
+If we need access control, we need to implement our own.
+DO's automagic auth reads a x-require-whisk-auth header containing a secret, but Twilio can't set headers.
+Twilio will do basic auth, but will DO handle that?
+The Twilio libs do have a validator thing, hashing the URL and params, and it puts them in an x-twilio-signature header for requests coming from Twilio.
+We could verify that.
+The downside is that we would need to set a util to do that for smoke testing from the commandline. https://www.twilio.com/docs/usage/security#validating-requests

 https://docs.digitalocean.com/products/functions/